-Chobani yogurt is made in this new state of the art manufacturing facility in Dandenong South, using fresh Australian milk sourced from local farmers.
+Chobani yogurt is made in this new state of the art manufacturing facility in Dandenong South, using fresh Australian milk sourced from across Victoria.
 The yogurt is made using a centuries-old straining technique to remove excess liquid.
-The result is a naturally thick and creamy yogurt that has two times more protein per serving than regular yogurt.
+The result is a naturally thick and creamy yogurt that’s packed with protein.

 Chobani’s commitment to the local Australian market to provide high-quality, fresh yogurt relies on the maintaining a smoothly operating manufacturing plant.